March 3, 2026

 +

 The Rule of 40 adds your growth rate percentage to your profit margin percentage.
 Scores above 40% indicate strong performance, while scores below signal optimization needs.
 Companies consistently scoring above 40% achieve median enterprise values three times higher than businesses below this threshold.
-It's the gold standard for measuring SaaS performance because it balances growth and profitability.

 How has AI changed traditional SaaS billing metrics?